 When Should Your Child have an Eye Exam?

-Pediatricians usually perform some basic eye tests to check for any obvious abnormalities, and will refer you to an eye specialist if anything is noted.
+Pediatricians will often perform some basic eye tests to check for any obvious abnormalities, and will refer you to an eye specialist if anything is noted.
+But that screening is not a substitute for a comprehensive eye exam.

 As your child progresses through school, the American Optometric Association (AOA) recommends having a regular eye exam for your child every two years.
 If there are conditions which necessitate contact lenses or eyeglasses, then consult with your eye care professional for a more frequent checkup, usually once per year.